WebHeroSchool/todo_kastykina/README.md

 # React-app

 Hello!
-My name is Galina, this is my final project in [Web Hero School](https://webheroschool.ru/).
+My name is Galina, this is my final project at [Web Hero School](https://webheroschool.ru/).

 ---